ropensci/roweb3/content/blog/2021-03-01-r-universe-buildsystem/index.md

 R-universe is a relatively complex system, consisting of many moving pieces, which combine a range of front-end, back-end, and infrastructural features, on multiple platforms.
 A key challenge in developing such a system is managing overall complexity by finding ways to reduce the problem into smaller, loosely coupled components, which can be thought of, and developed, somewhat independently.

-A lot of the early work into R-universe has gone into experimenting with designs to gradually build up such a system in a way that is robust and scalable, while keeping complexity under control.
+A lot of the early work on R-universe has gone into experimenting with designs to gradually build up such a system in a way that is robust and scalable, while keeping complexity under control.

 We have arrived at a design which distinguishes 3 core parts of the infrastructure: